-As we continue to gain knowledge about the specific causes of diseases such as psoriasis, better and safer biologics will continue to come onto the market.
+As we continue to gain knowledge about the specific causes of psoriasis, better and safer biologics will continue to come onto the market.

 Four classes of biologics are currently available:

 Each of these molecules are specific messengers in the immune system involved in the development of psoriasis.
 The dosing regimen and side effects differ, depending on the drug.

 They are all approved to treat both psoriasis and psoriatic arthritis.
 Depending on the drug, people will need a dose every week or every other week.

 Also, these biologics are the most broad-acting medications, as TNF-alpha is an upstream mediator of inflammation.
 The further downstream the target, the more specific the biologic is, and — potentially — the fewer side effects it has.

 The only IL-12/23 inhibitor available is ustekinumab (Stelara).
 It can treat both psoriasis and psoriatic arthritis, and a person receives a dose every 12 weeks.

 The IL-23 inhibitors are the newest class of biologics to come onto the market.
 They include risankizumab-rzaa (Skyrizi), guselkumab (Tremfya), and tildrakizumab-asmn (Ilumya).
 Each is approved to treat psoriasis.
 Depending on the drug, a person receives a dose every 8–12 weeks.

 We know that psoriasis is caused by overactivity of the immune system with resulting skin inflammation.